Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

 \section{The Point-to-Point EH System}

-In the following, we consider the point-to-point EH communication system and formulate the power allocation problem.
+In the following, we consider the point-to-point EH communication system and formulate the corresponding power allocation problem.
 Then, we define an equivalent point-to-point non-EH system which differs from the EH system only in the energy available for transmission of the codewords.
-For both systems, the transmission time is divided into slots of equal length and each codeword spans one time slot.
+For both systems, the transmission time is divided into slots of equal length, each codeword\footnote{For the case when one symbol spans one time slot and the power allocation has to be performed in a symbol-by-symbol manner, we will replace the word ''codeword" by the word ''symbol".} spans one time slot, and the power allocation has to be performed in a slot-by-slot (i.e., codeword-by-codeword) manner.
 Furthermore, the number of transmit time slots, $N$, satisfies $N\to\infty$.
 We note that all of the assumptions and definitions that we introduce for the EH transmitter in the point-to-point EH system are also valid for the individual EH transmitters in the more complex EH networks considered in Sections III and IV.